 VE day is a celebration held annually on May 8th to celebrate Victory in Europe.

 What are ‘Liberty Steaks’?

 'Liberty steaks' was the name chosen by Americans to replace ‘Hamburgers’.
 They felt the original name sounded too ‘German’!

 Douglas Bader was an iconic WWII pilot whose bravery and determination has a place in history.
 After losing his legs in a horrific flying accident before the war, he went on to command RAF pilots and scored 22 personal victories on sorties.
 He was shot down and used his artificial legs as vessels to load and carry out sand from escape tunnels he and his men were digging, following capture!

-Do you know any interesting facts about World War 2?
+Do you know any interesting facts about WW2?
 Share them in the comments below!